 The Library of Water

-Each column is dedicated to a single glacial source and you can see on a chart in the museum which column contains the water from which glacier.
-The columns make a beautiful reflection and watching the village and the sea through the columns makes for a very special experience of the senses.
+Each column is dedicated to a single glacial source, and you can see on a chart in the museum which column contains the water from which glacier.

-I have visited the Library of water in both the summertime and in the wintertime.
+I have visited the Library of Water both in the summertime and in the wintertime.
 It is equally beautiful, but seeing the houses through the columns is better in daylight.

 Æðasetur Íslands